berthaamelia/blog/_posts/2020-09-21-statistic-101-with-python.md

 ## Basic linear regression step-by-step
 ### 1. Create a scatter-plot
 In order to establish an assumption, we must first identify a scenario where our independent variable could potentially impose a positive or negative relationship to our dependent variable.
 One of the easiest way to find such relationship is by recognizing the trend exists in a scatter plot.
 <br/>I plotted few random drilling parameters taken from a dummy well.
 The file is originally in .LAS then I converted and prepared it in .xlsx format hence we can utilize dataframe pandas to read the excel file.
-In this case, I would like to test hypothesis that Rate of Penetration (ROP) is directly depending on the Rotation per Minute (RPM) and Weight on Bit (WOB).
+In this case, I would like to test hypothesis that Rate of Penetration (ROP) is directly depending on the Rotation per Minute (RPM) or Weight on Bit (WOB).

 |![Fundamental linear regression equation](https://raw.githubusercontent.com/berthaamelia/blog/master/images/linear_stat_formula.png)|
 |:--:|